bahrus/xtal-material/README.md

 ## The Duality Principle

+>It seems as though we must use sometimes JavaScript and sometimes declarative markup, while at times we may use either.
+We are faced with a new kind of difficulty.
+We have two contradictory pictures of reality; separately neither of them fully explains the phenomena of good web design, but together they do. -- [Albert Einstein](https://en.wikipedia.org/wiki/Wave%E2%80%93particle_duality)

 One thing that makes these components a bit different, perhaps:

 These components decouple the markup from the core JavaScript.
 That means that, out of the box, the JS is pure JS, and it makes a separate (one-time) fetch request for the markup file, bearing the same name as the element, in the same directory.
 So, for example, xtal-text-input-md.js loads xtal-text-input-md.html from the same directory.  xtal-text-input-md.html contains the template definition as well as the CSS, basically the pure CSS markup of the link above.